kodolinija/stardeus-mod-template/README.md

 You may need to examine what's in .vscode directory and modify / create new scripts there accordingly to what would work on your OS.

+## Mod Development Tips

+1. You can reduce the initial boot time by disabling texture compression.
+Run Stardeus.exe with `--uncompressed-textures` argument.
+2. You can skip the main menu and load directly into a specific save file.
+Run Stardeus.exe with `--load-save "Save Dir/Game Name"` argument.

 ## How to upload your mod to Steam Workshop